 John C. Chappell, Ph.D.

-Assistant Professor, Center for Heart and Regenerative Medicine Research, Virginia Tech Carilion Research Institute
+Assistant Professor, Center for Heart and Regenerative Medicine Research, Fralin Biomedical Research Institute at VTC

 Assistant Professor, Biomedical Science, Virginia Tech Carilion School of Medicine

 Assistant Professor, Department of Biomedical Engineering and Mechanics, College of Engineering, Virginia Tech